sclorg/rhscl2dockerfile/rhscl-charter.md

 Data directory (if any) that is expected to be mounted shouldn't be home directory of user, there may be more stuff that we don't want to mount, so in some cases we use data/ subdirectory for data themselves (and VOLUME)

+Daemon log errors to `stdout` or `stderr`, so the logs are shown in the `docker log` output.
+This will probably change as soon as we can use `systemd` in the container and proper `journald` logging.

 ### Extending the docker images:

 In order to allow just extending the docker image easily without rewriting scripts from scratch, the scripts should include hook scripts in places it makes sense from directory that may be mounted or extended in another layer, something similar to the following (for databases the hooks may be "preinit", "postinit"):